It might come as a surprise to some parents that public universities do give out merit scholarships.

 - New Jersey Institute of Technology

-Listed below are the top 10 schools that award the largest average merit aid amounts to students without financial need, along with the percent of students without need who receive merit scholarships.
+Listed below are the top 10 schools that award the largest average merit aid amounts to students without financial need, along with the percentage of students without need who receive merit scholarships.

 This list was based on Common Data Set information that schools publish on their websites.

-What’s interesting is range of percentages of how many students receive merit scholarships, ranging from 11% to a high of 92%.
+What’s interesting is the range of percentages of how many students receive merit scholarships, ranging from 4% to a high of 100%.

 It’s important to remember that just because a college offers merit aid, it doesn’t mean they offer it to a large percentage of students without need.